Why are people afraid of dogs?

 While these may point someone in the direction of their own root cause for their phobia of dogs, there are no easy answers to why one person develops it and another does not.
 Life experiences are incredibly subjective, so the fear may arise from one event, or due to a combination of circumstances, which will also influence how strongly someone can feel that fear.

 Want to know a bit more about the fear of dogs?
-Why not have a read of this article for a more closer look at what living with cynophobia can be like.
+A previous article talks about Living with cynophobia for a more closer look at what living with cynophobia can be like.

 Ultimately, the fear of dogs is one which can be explored for those who are cynophobic, to find the root cause for the phobia and, in time, overcome some or all aspects of it.
 The important thing for us all to consider is how we are supporting those people who feel this fear and it’s crippling effects.
 Just because some people adore dogs, doesn’t mean everyone can.